nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **MSS**: Main success story which describes the most straightforward interaction for a given use case, where nothing goes wrong
 * **Case insensitive**: Capitilisation of letters do not matter.
-For example shrek, SHREK and ShErK are considered the same.
+For example shrek, SHREK and ShrEK are considered the same.

 --------------------------------------------------------------------------------------------------------------------